terence-lim/actuarialmath/README.md

 - Each module introduces the formulas (incrementally) used, with usage examples.

-- The SOA sample questions released in August 2022 are solved in the executable Google Colab notebook.
+- The SOA sample questions released in August 2022 are solved in an [executable Google Colab notebook](https://colab.research.google.com/drive/1qguTCMQSk0m273IHApXA7IpUJwSoKEb-?usp=sharing).

 Enjoy!